 “Let’s create a culture competent enough to embrace us all.”

-Art was the gentlest man I ever met, masterful at one-on-one conversations.
+Art was the gentlest man I ever met, masterful at one on one conversations.
 It’s like his soul had the ability to touch another soul.
 And when it did, your soul received some measure of healing.
-He knew this.
+He knew this too.
 His email?
 SoulHelp@me.com

 Art would often say that he evolved from a clinical social worker to a recovery coach.
 A coach through and through; he lived to encourage others.
 Reading through all the social media posts about Art, one can easily see the positive, loving impact he had on so many – an incredible legacy.

 Art, I am grateful for you showing me that kindness rules, that being gentle is a sign of strength and that love for another human being is all that matters.
-And that listening to Sam Cooke definitely soothes the soul.
+And that Sam Cook may be the greatest singer of all time.

 Finally, I love you.
 I miss you.
 You lived life well enough.